MG-Choi/ABTS/.ipynb_checkpoints/README-checkpoint.md

 #### 1.3.1.
 Estimating dwell time
 #### 1.3.2.
 Estimating trip start time
+###### Estimates and assigns dwell times and start times for simulated trip data using distributions derived from NHTS data.
+It first classifies each trip within the simulated data by trip count and then assigns dwell times based on age class, day type, trip count class, and trip purpose.
+Finally, it assigns start times to the trips using similar criteria.

 ```python
 # assign dwell time and start time to simul data